 A few easy ways to learn go from the very beginning.

-The Way to Go: In addition to starting at the beginning, this little booklet has taught basic strategy to 1000's of players for more than thirty years.
+The Way to Go: In addition to starting at the beginning, this little booklet has taught basic strategy to thousands of players for more than thirty years.
 A brief but complete introduction.

 Introductory Comic Book Download and print out Andreas Fecke's cartoon introducing Mr. and Mrs. Chesspiece to the game.